Neat Bar - All FAQs

 What operating system runs on Neat devices?

-All Neat devices run Neat OS, a hardened and secure firmware locked to work with Zoom Rooms and Microsoft Teams.
+All Neat devices run NeatOS which is based on an Android operating system.
+This is hardened and secure firmware locked to work with native applications, such as Zoom Rooms and Microsoft Teams.

 How does wireless content sharing work when running Microsoft Teams?
 Is it using 802.11, Ultrasound, Bluetooth, etc…?